Close Banner

 It is nice to have a seat and a good view.
 This is a good experience to celebrate a special occasion or date night.
 Seating is toward the back of the viewing area (behind the dining packages).
 The first row has low-top tables and the back row has high tops.
 The seats have a buffer between them and the people in front at a lower elevation.

-You can check in early near the restrooms across from The Little Mermaid and pick your seat.
+You can check in early near Redwood Creek Challenge Trail and pick your seat.
 We'd aim for something toward the center of the viewing area If we had to pick.
 We’d go with a high top especially since it gets you just a little higher than the crowd.
+Also, it can be confusing, but your reservation time is for the dessert party and does not reflect the actual show time.

 Pros: You can sit after a long day, enjoy a drink and relax during the show.
 Look for the prompt when booking to add special dietary requests or allergies.
-(They have improved the allergy and plant-based options, but they may not be able to accommodate same-day requests.)
+(They have improved the allergy and plant-based options when you book online, but they may not be able to accommodate same-day requests.
+Be sure to note allergies when booking!)

 Disneyland Dining Packages - World of Color Dessert Party view